-Then, the cool part.
-We paired up the students and handed out our BYOL kits.
+Now it was go time.
+MPOWERD employees put together a pilot lesson plan with the idea that - if all went well - the company would launch a local education initiative for NYC schools.
+A few weeks later, we were in the classroom trying our hand at teaching.
+After a few ice-breakers, we paired up the students and handed out our STEM kits.
 They had no problem figuring out the mechanics of it all and were giddy when their hard work paid off in the form of glowing lights popping up around the classroom.

-Encouraged by the positive feedback we received, we decided to officially launch our local education initiative called ENLIGHTEN.
+The verdict: Teachers loved the program just as much as the kids!
+It gave them the perfect opportunity to talk about solar energy in a way that engaged students’ engineering and critical thinking skills.
+Encouraged by the positive feedback we received, we officially launched our local education initiative, ENLIGHTEN.
 This initiative will take us across the city to classrooms of varying grades and sizes.
-Guided by our adaptive pilot lesson plan, we’re excited to take our education channel to the next level.
+Guided by our adaptive pilot lesson plan, we partnered with MSU Denver to develop a base curriculum that could be applied to K-12 classrooms.
+We’re excited to take our education channel to the next level.

 Though Build Luci was the first of our educationally-focused products, it’s certainly not the last.
 We can safely say that the future is looking very bright!

 Interested in getting your school or STEM-focused foundation involved?
 Contact us for more details.